telerik/maui-docs/migrate-to-net-maui.md

 ## Step 4: Replace the Xamarin Components with Their .NET MAUI Counterparts

-Replace the Telerik UI for Xamarin components with their Telerik UI for .NET MAUI counterparts.
+To complete the Xamarin to MAUI migration, replace the Telerik UI for Xamarin components with their Telerik UI for .NET MAUI counterparts.

 Some of the Telerik .NET MAUI controls have dedicated migration articles.
 These articles provide tables describing the relevant API changes so you can review the differences between Xamarin and .NET MAUI.